Anooppv/workshops/README.md

 			</ContentPage.Content>
 		</ContentPage>

 4. Compile and run the app again.
 Wow!
 Now we can make changes to the todo on the detail screen, and return to see our changes are still there.
-However, you may have noticed, if you update the title of the todo, it doesn't update on the list view.
-This is because nothing is notifying the list view that the `TodoItem` has changed.
-Fixing this is easy!
-All we have do is implement an interface called `INotifyPropertyChanged`, which will let our UI know about changes to the `TodoItem`.
-Copy the `TodoItem` implementation below back into your `TodoItem` class.
+You may have noticed, if you update the title of the todo, it will also update the cell in the list view.

-		using System;
-		using System.ComponentModel;

-		namespace Todo
-		{
-			public class TodoItem : INotifyPropertyChanged
-			{
-				private string name;

-				public string Name
-				{
-					get { return name; }
-					set { name = value; NotifyPropertyChanged ("Name"); }
-				}
-				public string Description { get; set; }
-				public bool Done { get; set; }

-				public event PropertyChangedEventHandler PropertyChanged;

-				private void NotifyPropertyChanged(String info)
-				{
-					if (PropertyChanged != null)
-					{
-						PropertyChanged(this, new PropertyChangedEventArgs(info));
-					}
-				}
-			}
-		}

-5. If you run the compile and app again, you should see that the title now updates when it is changed on the `TodoDetailPage`.

----

 #### Add functionality for creating items